Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Parametrizing perturbed relative equilibria

-\end{prop} \begin{proof} Differentiating the equivariance identity $H(\theta + R\phi) = H(\theta)$ to $\phi$ at $\phi=0$ gives the result. \end{proof} Applied to $\theta = \theta_0+R\phi \in E(\T^m)$, Proposition~\ref{prop:tangentialdynamics} reduces to the statement that the tangent space ${\rm im}\, R$ to the relative equilibrium is in the kernel of $DH$, i.e., We need a similar simple description of the linearized dynamics normal to the relative equilibrium.
-In case the relative equilibrium is normally hyperbolic, this description is given by the following proposition. \begin{prop} Assume that the relative equilibrium $E(\T^m)\subset \T^d$ is normally hyperbolic for the unperturbed dynamics \eqref{eq:vf}.
+\end{proposition} \begin{proof}[Proof of Proposition~\ref{prop:tangentialdynamics}] Differentiating the equivariance identity $H(\theta + R\phi) = H(\theta)$ with respect to~$\phi$ at $\phi=0$ gives the result. \end{proof} Applied to $\theta = \theta_0+R\phi \in E(\T^m)$, Proposition~\ref{prop:tangentialdynamics} reduces to the statement that the tangent space ${\rm im}\, R$ to the relative equilibrium is in the kernel of $DH$, i.e., We need a similar simple description of the linearized dynamics normal to the relative equilibrium.
+In case the relative equilibrium is normally hyperbolic, this description is given by the following proposition. \begin{proposition} Assume that the relative equilibrium $E(\T^m)\subset \T^d$ is normally hyperbolic for the unperturbed dynamics \eqref{eq:vf}.
 Then there exist an injective linear map $N: \R^{d-m}\to \R^d$ and a hyperbolic linear map $L: \mathbb{R}^{d-m} \to \mathbb{R}^{d-m}$ such that \begin{itemize} \item[{\bf 1.}] The range of~$N$ is normal to the relative equilibrium:

 \item[{\bf 2.}] $N$ semi-conjugates $L$ to $DH$ on the relative equilibrium: